 Types of accounts

-There are two types of bank accounts available in the USA.
+There are two main types of bank accounts available in the USA.
 Based on your circumstances, you should consider opening one or both of these:

 Checking accounts allow you to safely store your money and access it whenever you want, so they’re great for managing your daily expenses and paying off your monthly bills.